Key Quote

 VICTORIAN SCIENCE & ETHICS

 The late 19th century saw rapid scientific advancement — anaesthesia, germ theory, vaccination — fuelling a belief that science could solve any problem.
-Stevenson questions this positivist (believing that only scientific knowledge is valid) confidence: Jekyll's experiment demonstrates that some problems — moral, psychological, spiritual — cannot be solved by chemistry.
+Stevenson questions this positivistpositivist — A philosophy that only scientific, empirically verifiable knowledge is valid confidence: Jekyll's experiment demonstrates that some problems — moral, psychological, spiritual — cannot be solved by chemistry.
 Science without ethics produces monsters.

 DUALITY IN VICTORIAN CULTURE

-Victorian society was structured around binary oppositions: respectable/disreputable, public/private, male/female, reason/passion.
+Victorian society was structured around binary oppositionsbinary oppositions — Paired concepts considered as direct opposites (good/evil, reason/passion): respectable/disreputable, public/private, male/female, reason/passion.
 Jekyll's statement challenges these binaries by suggesting they coexist within every individual.
 The novella was published during a period of growing psychological understanding — anticipating Freud's model of the divided self.

 Key Words